pepstock-org/Charba/readme.md

  * change `LegendCallback` interface in order to return a `SafeHtml` object instead of use `SafeHtmlBuilder`.
  * create `HtmlLegendBuilder` plugin in order to create HTML legend instead of using the CHART.JS one
     * add some methods to `LegendLabelItem` class in order to manage text as HTML.
+    * add new Html legend builder options (globally and per chart instance)
+    * add `LegendTextCallback` interface to manage text of legend as HTML

 ### Fixed Bugs